Basic Binary IPC

 If successful, a string containing the host address is returned.
 If no

-host address exists for the given HOSTNAME
+host address exists for the given HOSTNAME than NIL is

-is signalled if RESOLVE-IPV4-ADDRESS
+returned.
+An ERROR is signalled if RESOLVE-IPV4-ADDRESS fails for

 any other reason.

-The reader should be aware that RESOLVE-IPV4-ADDRESS
+The reader should be aware that RESOLVE-IPV4-ADDRESS is a blocking

 operation i.e. the current thread will block until the address has